CloudI/CloudI/src/external/cloudi_x_nodefinder/README.markdown

 * The same Erlang distributed node name is used (separate Erlang VMs must be on separate EC2 instances)
-* All instance selection criteria uses OR boolean checks to create a set union
 * Connections between availability zones are not supported due to the high latency